cesarvr/keycloak-ansible-module/README.md

 Where:

-- **group**: The name of the group for the users to join.
+- **name**: The name of the group for the users to join.
-- **roles**: Array with the role names (make sure the roles are created before trying this).
+- **realm**: (Optional) to target a resource in an specific realm.
 - **token**: We have to provide an OpenID token with permissions to perform the operation.
-- **realm**: (Optional) to target a resource in an specific realm.
+- **endpoint**: The root http(s) endpoint for the Keycloak server.
 - **folder**: The folder where we store the users definitions.
-- **endpoint**: The root http(s) endpoint for the Keycloak server.
 - **state**: Supported states are ``absent``/``present``.
    - **absent**: Leave the group.
    - **present**: Join the group.